Instant Pot Won’t Come to Pressure

 The rule of thumb is to never fill your inner pot over ⅔ full.
 There is a silver line that is hard to see in your inner pot.
 That line tells you how full you can fill it.
 If your pot is two full, it can either make sure your Instant Pot won’t come to pressure, or it will end up spewing your food all over the place when you do a quick release.
 Always make sure you don’t overfill your Instant Pot.

-#7 Your Instant Pot Won’t Come to Pressure If It Needs Cleaned Better
+#9 Your Instant Pot Won’t Come To Pressure if It Needs Cleaned Better

 Sometimes food particles can get stuck in places we just didn’t notice.
-You may need to clean your sealing ring as it may have debris on the inside.
+You may need to clean your silicone sealing ring, as it may have debris on the inside.
 You may need to clean the Instant Pot lid area so the lid can lock into place.
-Or, you may need to clean the float valve or anti-block shield.
+Or you may need to clean the float valve or anti-block shield.
 If you have any debris where it shouldn’t be, your Instant Pot will not come to pressure.
 This is a safety feature to ensure that your Instant Pot will not blow up!
+Clean your slow cooker with soapy water, and dry it well before using.

 - Instant Pot Penne Pasta